 - Once the onion and garlic are cooked add the prunes, ginger, cinnamon and cayenne, cook for a minute, then reserve to a bowl and set aside.

-- Pout the oil into pan (still on med-high), then drop chicken into pan.
+- Pour the oil into pan (still on med-high), then drop chicken into pan.
 Cook for 4-5 minutes until starting to brown, then flip and cook another 3 minutes.

 - Add the remaining ingredients to pan, stir to deglaze, and add the bacon/prune mixture back to pan, stir and bring to a boil.
-Reduce to low-med and cook for 5 minutes, then take off burner and seal up in Wonderbag.
+Reduce to low-med and cook for 5 minutes, then take off burner and seal up in Wonderbag or dump into an electric slow cooker.

-- Allow to slow cook for 3-4 hours, then serve over rice or bulgur or pull the chicken and serve in sandwiches or tacos shells.
+- Allow to slow cook for 4 hours, then serve over rice or pull the chicken and serve in sandwiches.